lukmanr/CLVPipelines/clv_pipelines/README.md

 ### Implementation details
-The pipeline uses the same components as the training pipeline.
+The pipeline uses the same data preprocessing and feature engineering flow as the training pipeline.
+After the features are generated and stored in a BigQuery table the pipeline triggers batch scoring by invoking AutoML Batch Predict service the custom AutoML tables component.
+The output - predictions - is stored in GCS or BigQuery.
+The output destination is passed as the pipeline's runtime parameter.

 ## Customizing the pipelines